EllandeVED/Clip-Paste/README.md

 </h1>
 </div>

 Clip Paste is a small utility app for Finder on macOS.
+It allows to paste images and text as images/text files in finder.

 ---